trdroid/MEAN-Sample-Apps/BlogSite/README.md

 <b> Changes in the server app </b>

-The server has to handle the request to <i>partials/root</i> made from the angular app
+The server has to handle the request to <i>partials/root</i> made from the angular app.

 ```javascript
 var express = require('express');